Yoctol/bottender/website/versioned_docs/version-0.15.17/Platforms-Slack.md

   - Permissions
   - Bots

 First, create an app on [Slack API](https://api.slack.com/apps?new_app=1) site.
-Then setup its features:
+Then set up its features:

 - Event Subscriptions:
   - Subscribe to `message.channels` event, so your bot can receive message events.